stanleywuu/swuthoughts/pages/blogs/build-vs-time-part2/item.md

 ```

 Stop tracking, stop the timer
-Ask for comments
+- Ask for comments
-Update status
+- Update status
-Prepare the logs
+- Prepare the logs

+Here is the implementation in its full glory.

 ```javascript
     async stopTracker(){
         this.isTracking = false;